guywarner/laravel-google-chat-alerts/README.md

 This package can quickly send alerts to Google Chat.
 You can use this to notify yourself of any noteworthy events happening in your app.

+A hard fork of [Laravel Slack Alerts by Spatie](https://github.com/spatie/laravel-slack-alerts)

 ```php
 use GuyWarner\GoogleChatAlerts\Facades\GoogleChatAlert;